Echinococcosis Hydatid Cyst

 Three other species are recognized within the genus Echinococcus, and they may also develop in the human host and cause various forms of echinococcosis (hydatidosis).
 E granulosus is discussed separately from the other 3 species, notably Echinococcus multilocularis, which causes alveolar echinococcosis, because of marked differences in epidemiology, clinical features, diagnosis, and treatment.[8]

 In each anatomic site, cysts are surrounded by the periparasitic host tissue (pericyst), which encompasses the endocyst of larval origin.
 Inside the laminated layer, or hyaline membrane, the cyst is covered by a multipotential germinal layer, giving rise to the production of brood capsules and protoscolices.
 The central cavities of cysts of E granulosus are filled with clear fluid, numerous brood capsules, and protoscolices.
-In addition, daughter cysts of variable size are often detected.
+In addition, daughter cysts of variable size often are detected.
 The growth rate of cysts is highly variable and may depend on strain differences.
-Estimates of the average increase of cyst diameter vary (approximately 1-1.5 cm/y).
+Estimates of the average increase of cyst diameter vary, depending on the target organ and host dependent factors that are not completely studied, although historically a growth of around 1 cm/year has been reported.[13]

 The clinical features of cystic echinococcosis are highly variable.
 The spectrum of symptoms depends on the following: